su2code/su2code.github.io/_docs_v7/Physical-Definition.md

 | --- | --- |
 | `*_RANS` | 7.4.0 |

 This section describes how to setup turbulence models for RANS simulations.
+The turbulence model is activated using the option `KIND_SOLVER= RANS`, or `KIND_SOLVER= INC_RANS`
-In general turbulence models are selected via the option `KIND_TURB_MODEL`, corrections/versions and parameters of the models are specified via the options listed below.
+A turbulence model can then be selected via the option `KIND_TURB_MODEL` Different submodels and parameters are specified via the different options listed below.
-The turbulent Pradtl number can be modified with option `PRANDTL_TURB` (the default is 0.9).
+The turbulent Prandtl number can be modified with the option `PRANDTL_TURB` (the default is 0.9).

 ### Spalart-Allmaras (SA) ###

 SU2 implements several versions and corrections of the SA model.
-The model is selected using `KIND_TURB_MODEL= SA` and the modifications via the `SA_OPTIONS` list, if this list is empty SU2 defaults to `SA-noft2`.
+The model is selected using `KIND_TURB_MODEL= SA` and the modifications via the `SA_OPTIONS` list.
+If this list is empty, then SU2 defaults to `SA-noft2`.
 The freestream and inlet conditions are specified via the option `FREESTREAM_NU_FACTOR= 3` (ratio of SA variable to freestream kinematic viscosity).

 The following modifications are allowed (refer to [NASA's TMR](https://turbmodels.larc.nasa.gov/spalart.html) for further info):